kara-heilemann/EEB5300_KCKH/README.md

         --use-mpa-style
 ```

-  The complete script is called kraken_raw.sh.
+  The complete script is called kraken_raw.sh and is found [here](Kraken_Scripts/kraken_raw.sh).
 This creates the sequence output, report and a summary report.
   ```
   ├── raw_classified_1.fastq
   ├── raw_classified_2.fastq